decipher2k/LibRincewind/README.md

 # LibRincewind

-A post-quantum cryptographic, bruteforce protected aproach for encryption of plain text ASCII.<br>
+A post-quantum cryptographic, bruteforce protected aproach for encryption of plain text ASCII passwords.<br>
 <br>
 Synopsis:<br>
 <br>
-Normal encryption of plain text can theoretically be broken by quantum computers in the future.
+Normal encryption of plain text passwords can theoretically be broken by quantum computers in the future.
 This is due to the fact that decryption attempts with a failure password will result in non-ASCII data.
 Furthermore, any algorithm that produces non-ASCII output when using a failure password can be cracked by comparing the output to the ASCII table. <br>(For example using super computers, or when attacking passwords with few characters).<br>
 <br>
 LibRincewind simply combines a symetrical alogrithm with a rotational algorithm.<br>
 <br>